Luke Gernon: Family

-Although Archbishop Ussher praised Mrs Gernon highly, calling her "a lady of quality", little else seems to be known of her, apart from the fact that she had some kind of family connection with Henry Pierrepont, 1st Marquess of Dorchester, which was useful to her husband.
-From Luke's petition to Cromwell for redress, we know that they had four children, of whom one died young, probably as a result of the family's sufferings in the Rebellion of 1641.
+Although Archbishop Ussher praised Mrs Gernon highly, calling her "a lady of quality", little else seems to be known of her, apart from the fact that she had a family connection with Henry Pierrepont, 1st Marquess of Dorchester, which was useful to her husband.
+From Luke's petition to Cromwell for redress, we know that they had four children, of whom one died young as a result of the family's sufferings in the Rebellion of 1641.
 A surviving daughter, Martha, married Major Nicholas Brady and was the mother of Nicholas Brady (1659–1726), co-author with Nahum Tate of New Version of the Psalms of David (1696), a metrical version of the Psalms.
 A later distinguished descendant of Gernon was Maziere Brady (1796–1871), Lord Chancellor of Ireland.